DigitalDesignDude/DS-Game-Maker-5-Setup/README.md

-## 3rd Step - Add the Proper PC Environment Variables DSGM needs
+## 3rd Step - Add the Proper PC Environment Variables DSGM Needs

 PC environment variables provide extra information that apps may need to in order to find other files or data on your computer and it would normally be added for you when you install a program using a program installer file.